joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-31-js-robot-races.md

 ### Chance to win

 As the number of races grows, it should get easier for the system to fluctuate into a state where one race goes empty among the $3N-1$ Nash equilibrists.
-The question is, when do the dissenter's prospects overcome the equilibrists?
+The question is, when do the dissenter's prospects overcome the equilibrists'?

-The dissenter wins if at least one lane is open.
-But we need to avoid doublecounting — the chance for lane $1$ to be open includes the case where lane $2$ is also open, and vice versa.
+The dissenter wins if at least one lane is empty.
+But we need to avoid doublecounting — the chance for lane $1$ to be empty includes the case where lane $2$ is also empty, and vice versa.

 The chance that at least one lane is empty, is